M0nica/react-ssr-hydration-talk/keeping-ssr-cool-with-react-hydration.md

 ^ In this image you'll see that the store location data, my username and items in shopping cart were not available on initial page load.
 Patterns like this can be common on server-side rendered applications.

 ---
-# What could go wrong? 😅

- - Layout shifts that only appear in production
- - Errors that only appear at build-time

----

 # Debugging SSG Hydration Issues 🐞